internetofwater/Western-Water-Datahub/readme.md

 docker compose up
 ```

+You can run tests by entering the container shell and running pytest or opening the provided devcontainer and running the vscode test runner.

 ## Limitations

 - This repository uses extensive caching to prevent unnecessary fetch requests to RISE.
 OGC EDR does not map cleanly onto RISE without this.